-When applying for undergraduate programs at U.S. universities, choosing the right application process is key to maximizing your chances of success.
+Choosing the right application process is crucial for success in applying to U.S. undergraduate programs.
 Understanding the differences between Early Action (EA), Early Decision (ED), and Regular Decision (RD) will help you decide which option aligns best with your goals.
 This guide specifically breaks down these three processes for bachelor’s admissions to U.S. universities, how they impact your timeline, and offers a planning guide for students targeting the 2025 intake.

 What is Early Action (EA)?